535-mamatha/virtual-student-class-room-AI/README.md

 Transforming traditional classrooms into interactive, intelligent digital learning spaces.
 ---

-***🚀 Overview***

-Virtual Student Classroom AI is an innovative, AI-powered e-learning platform built with HTML5, CSS3, and Bootstrap 5.
-It brings teachers and students together in a seamless, smart virtual environment where learning never stops — anytime, anywhere.

 💡 Designed for modern education, it offers:

 🎥 Live interactive classes